chopshop-166/SoftwareTraining/presentations/content/style.md

 - High-level overview
 - Description of all arguments
-- Explaination of return value, if any
+- Explanation of return value, if any
 - Exceptions thrown (if any)

 Classes should also have a block comment explaining: